fradleybrancis/product-page/README.md

 cd into the repo

-run commands
+Run the following commands

 -npm install

 -npm run build

+Then open the index.html file in the browser of your choice

+To test the page run command

 -npm test

-then open the index.html file with the browser of your choice

 # how it works
-Everything here is done from completely from scratch
+Everything here is done completely from scratch.

+I used React to build the page and tested the codes functionality with Jest & Enzyme.

 The product page is made up of 10 different stateful components for each product.